How To Clean Roomba - Detailed Cleaning iRobot Roomba

 Most of the extra components are navigation sensors.
 They help the robot safely navigate through the house (and by that, I mean without becoming stuck, running into walls, or falling off cliffs).

-The thought of having to clean “sensors” can be intimidating for a few, especially if you’re not tech-savvy.
-Here’s the good news: they aren’t at all difficult to clean.
-You don’t have to crack open the robot and check out the electronics guts within.
+The thought of having to clean "sensors" can be intimidating for a few, especially if you're not tech-savvy.
+Here's the good news: they aren't at all difficult to clean.
+You don't have to crack open the robot and dig into the electronics inside.
 Cleaning most of the sensors is as simple as locating them and wiping them with a cloth.

 iRobot has done a very good job at designing the robot so that it is easy to clean.
-So, if you were anxious about this issue before, you can be more relaxed now.
+So, if you were anxious about this issue before, rest easy.

 How Often Do I Have to Clean the Robot?